Skip to content

 Simulation setup guide

-Below, you’ll find a simplified guide for setting this up in Quanscient Allsolve.
+Below, you’ll find a simplified guide for setting up a multiharmonic analysis simulation for a MEMS microspeaker in Quanscient Allsolve.

 Step 0 - Define shared expressions